Operation Aerial: Lancastria

 Grattidge called out "Your attention please.
-Clear away boats"; there were far too few for the number of people crammed aboard and some boats had been smashed in the bombing.
+Clear away boats"; there were far too few for the number of people on board and some boats had been smashed in the bombing.
 After the remaining lifeboats had been launched, some sinking in the process after falling into the sea or being swamped, the order "every man for himself" was given.
-Some men in life jackets, jumped overboard from the starboard side and broke their necks, others walked down the side of the hull, where they could see the men trapped inside through portholes and stepped into the water as the ship settled.
+Some men in life jackets jumped overboard from the starboard side and broke their necks, others walked down the side of the hull, where they could see the men trapped inside through portholes and stepped into the water as the ship settled.
 Once in the water, they were strafed by German bombers, which also dropped flares on patches of oil and burned alive some of the shipwrecked men.
 While Lancastria was on its side, the hull was covered by men who could not swim, singing Roll Out the Barrel until they sank with the ship, about fifteen minutes after the bombing.
 As time passed, exhaustion and despair led people in the sea to give up and slip underwater.
 About 2,477 people were rescued but more than 3,500 men, women and children were killed.
 (Note: In 2005, Fenby wrote that estimates of the death toll vary from fewer than 3,000 to 5,800 people, the largest loss of life in British maritime history.
 The British government suppressed news of the disaster on Winston Churchill's orders through the D-Notice censorship system but the story was broken by the Press Association on 25 July.
-In a 2022 publication, David Worsfold rebutted the story of a D-Notice and an attempt at a conspiracy of silence by Winston Churchill.)
+In a 2022 publication, David Worsfold rebutted the story of a D-Notice and an attempt at a conspiracy of silence by Churchill.)

 La Pallice

 La Pallice, the grand port maritime de La Rochelle is the commercial, deep water port of La Rochelle.
 A senior British naval officer arrived by destroyer on 16 June and the evacuation began the next day.
 The naval officer found 10,000 men and no transports so requisitioned ships in the port, embarked the troops less their transport and departed on 18 June.
 Ships included the British flagged MV Thistleglen (Captain G. F. Dobson) which embarked 2,500 men and a contingent of British nurses.
 (Note: Thistleglen was sunk in the battle of the Atlantic during convoy SC42.)
 Dunbar-Nasmith sent ships twice more, which picked up 4,000 Polish troops on 19 June.
 Few men were found on 20 June and surplus ships were sent south to the Gironde ports.
-Most of the British troops in France had gone but more Polish and Czech troops, embassy and consular staffs, British and other civilians remained.
+Most of the British troops in France had gone but more Polish and Czechoslovak troops, embassy and consular staffs, British and other civilians remained.